Your Gamma Knife Radiosurgery Treatment Day

 Measurements are made over the surface of the scalp so that the size, shape and exact location of the head are known with reference to the frame.

-You will then have an MRI and/or CT scan (and an angiogram if you have an AVM) which provides up-to-date images of the abnormalities to be treated.
+You will then have an MRI and/or CT scan (and an angiogram where appropriate) which provides up-to-date images of the abnormalities to be treated.
 These images have special markers on, which enable the precise position of the abnormality to be determined.

-When your MRI scan is complete you will be taken to the Gamma Knife Suite where refreshments and a well deserved break is taken while you wait for your individualised treatment plan to be constructed.
-This can take some time as a Neuroradiologist, physics staff and the Consultant are all involved so your wait can seem quite long (the complexity of the condition being treated will affect this) The radiographers looking after you will advise how long your wait might be.
+When your MRI scan is complete you will be taken to the Gamma Knife Suite where refreshments and a well deserved break is taken.
+This is when your individualised treatment plan will be constructed by the Physics team.
+This may take some time as a NeuroRadiologist, Physics staff and the Radiosurgery Consultant are all involved, (the complexity of the condition being treated may also affect this).
+The Radiographers looking after you will do their best to keep you advised of how the process is going.

 Preparing for an MRI scan

-This shows how you will be positioned on the bed of the MRI scanner, once you are reasonably comfortable the scan takes approx 20mins.
+This shows how you will be positioned on the bed of the MRI scanner, once that you are positioned and comfortable the scan takes approx 20mins.
+It may be necessary to give contrast dye via a small canula in your arm.

-The patient couch then moves into the central body of the unit in order to deliver the first field of the Gamma Knife radiation treatment.
-For your comfort and safety the radiographers will watch over the treatment process on camera.
-During this time you will be able to relax and listen to music whilst still being able to talk to the radiographer via the intercom as and when you wish.
-The treatment couch will move to accurately position you for each treatment field and you may sense thiese gentle movements of the couch.
+The patient couch then moves into the central body of the treatment unit (much like an MRI scanner) in order to deliver the first field of the Gamma Knife treatment.
+For your comfort and safety the Treatment Staff will watch over the treatment process via video cameras.
+During your treatment you will be able to relax and listen to music whilst still being able to talk to the Radiographers via an intercom as and when you wish.
+The treatment couch will move in order to accurately position you for each treatment field and you may sense thiese gentle movements of the couch.

-The time taken to deliver the treatment can vary from around 30 minutes up-to several hours depending upon the size/shape of the abnormality and the intricate nature of the individual Gamma Knife treatment plan.
+The time taken to deliver the treatment can vary from around 30 minutes up-to several hours depending upon the size/shape of the treatment area and the sometimes intricate nature of the individual Gamma Knife treatment plan.